oliver-oloughlin/kvdex/README.md

 # KVDB
-Simple library for storing/retrieving documents in Deno's KV store.
+Simple wrapper module for Deno's KV store.
+Allows for easy and type-safe storing/retrieving of data.

+Support for indexing.

 Zero third-party dependencies.